 It’s probably not a coincidence, then, that right around this same time, psychologists started studying what made some people more successful than others.
 By the 1960s, they believed they had found the holy grail of psychological constructs.
 It is the hero of this film.
 It is: self-esteem.1

 Self-esteem was a measurement of how a person felt about themselves.
 If you think you’re a pretty rad dude or dudette and have confidence and you can accomplish your goals—then congratulations, you have high self-esteem.
 If you think your life is a metaphorical, never-ending car crash and that someone would have to be smoking cat turds to ever love you, well, sorry to say, you probably have low self-esteem.

 Back then, everything good the psychologists measured seemed to be related to having high self-esteem—good grades, gainful employment, high incomes, mental health, and so on—while everything bad seemed to be correlated with low self-esteem—crime, teen pregnancy, delinquency, violent behavior, etc.

 The conclusion then seemed obvious: if we could just make everyone have high self-esteem, then we could all be CEOs and professional athletes and we would all live happily ever after.
 Everyone celebrated and threw fancy cocktail parties for themselves.
 The curtain fell, and the movie was over.

 Or was it?

-Well, if you’re a regular reader of this site, then there are probably two things that don’t sit right with about the early conclusions regarding self-esteem:
+Well, if you’re a regular reader of this site, then there are probably two things that don’t sit right with you about the early conclusions regarding self-esteem:

 - Just because successful people have high self-esteem doesn’t mean high self-esteem caused them to be successful.
 After all, the success could have caused them to have high self-esteem.

 - Any time people believe, “I just found the one thing that explains everything good in the world!” things tend to get really, really fucked.

 Well, unfortunately, psychologists, politicians, and educators from the 1960s hadn’t read my shit yet, so they made both mistakes—they assumed self-esteem caused success rather than the other way around, and they also naively thought giving everyone more self-esteem would make life hunky dory.
 Psychologists were so optimistic, they called high self-esteem a “social vaccine,” an end to poverty, crime, and violence everywhere.